 Before 1 July 2017, Norfolk Island has not had any system for protecting new varieties of plants.
 From 1 July 2017, the Plant Breeder’s Rights Act 1994 (PBR Act) extends to Norfolk Island.
 This results from new regulation 3AA of the Plant Breeder’s Rights Regulations 1994, inserted by item 9 of Part 2 of Schedule 6 to the Intellectual Property Legislation Amendment (Single Economic Market and Other Measures) Regulation 2016.

-The Plant Breeder’s Rights Act 1994 (PBR Act) is proposed to be extended to Norfolk Island from 1 July 2017.
-This is in line with the Australian Government’s commitment to implement comprehensive reform on Norfolk Island, to provide Australian citizens with the same rights and responsibilities as on the mainland.
-The change will also align with the three other intellectual property systems, patents, trade marks and designs, which already apply in Norfolk Island.
+The extension of the PBR Act to Norfolk Island is in line with the Australian Government’s commitment to implement comprehensive reform in Norfolk Island.
+This is to provide people in Norfolk Island with the same rights and responsibilities as those in the rest of Australia.
+The change also aligns with the other Australian intellectual property systems already applying in Norfolk Island: patents, trade marks, designs, copyright and electronic circuit layout rights.

 - a person (including a corporation);

-- only on Norfolk Island;
+- only in Norfolk Island;

-- in the 12 months before 1 July 2017; and
+- between 1 July 2016 and 30 June 2017; and

-For example, in December 2016 a person on Norfolk Island was legally using a plant variety.
-The plant variety is currently protected in Australia but not on Norfolk Island.
-Under this proposed arrangement, that person can continue to use the variety on Norfolk Island after 1 July 2017 without infringing the protected PBR.
+For example, in December 2016 a person on Norfolk Island was making some use of a plant variety.
+The plant variety was protected under the PBR Act in Australia, but not in Norfolk Island (which did not have its own PBR legislation).
+Under this transitional arrangement, that person can continue to make any use of the plant variety on Norfolk Island after 1 July 2017 without infringing the PBR in the variety.